-Scottsdale police: Suspect jailed in elderly woman’s murder
+Scottsdale police: Woman found dead, daughter is a suspect

 SCOTTSDALE, Ariz.
-(AP) - Police in Scottsdale police say they’re investigating the death of an elderly woman and a suspect is in custody.
+(AP) - Police in Scottsdale say they’re investigating the death of a woman and the victim’s daughter is a suspect.

-Police say the incident occurred Monday in a neighborhood near 64th Street and Osborn Road.
+They say a woman in her 40s told officers Monday that she killed her mother, who is in her 70s.

-They didn’t immediately release any details except to say it’s a homicide case.
+Officers entered the apartment and found the victim dead on a bed.

 Copyright © 2019 The Washington Times, LLC.